And here’s mushroom cloud after the “controlled release”:

 - ↩ This map shows that the derailment was near a stream called “Sulfur Run” which connects to the small “State Line” Lake; drone footage from Reuters seems to show a watercourse to the left of the derailment.
 So if the chemicals haven’t made their way into the water supply and the Ohio River, they will soon.

-- ↩ Freight Waves includes some hilarious corporate Newspeak from NS COO Cindy Sanborn: “We are taking a ground-up approach to the development of the plan in order to explore what is possible when we and take a fresh look at our business.”
+- ↩ Freight Waves includes some hilarious corporate Newspeak from NS COO Cindy Sanborn: “We are taking a ground-up approach to the development of the plan in order to explore what is possible when we remove historical constraints and take a fresh look at our business.”

 Translating: You gutted work rules where you could, and cut head-count to the bone and beyond.